Call Today to Get Started With Your Visa!

 Labor Certification

-Additionally, the P2 visa petitioner must submit evidence that an appropriate labor organization in the United States was involved in negotiating the reciprocal exchange of U.S. and foreign artist(s) or entertainer(s), or that the labor organization has agreed with the reciprocal exchange.
+Additionally, This petitioner must submit evidence that an appropriate labor organization in the United States was involved in negotiating the reciprocal exchange of U.S. and foreign artist(s) or entertainer(s), or that the labor organization has agreed with the reciprocal exchange.

 Evidence of Events in the United States